plone/training/plone_training_config/instructions.rst

 .. warning::

-    We recommend using a virtual machine for the training if you are not used to running Plone on your laptop.
+    We recommend using a virtual machine for the training if you **are not**  used to running Plone on your laptop.

+    If you **are** experienced with running Plone on your own laptop we encourage you to try if because you will have certain benefits:

+    * You can use the editor you are used to.
+    * You can use omelette to have all the code of Plone at your fingertips.
+    * You do not have to switch between different operating-system during the training.

-    You can also work on your own machine with your own Python if you want to but ** please ** make sure that you have a system that will work since we don't want you to lose valuable time.
+    If you feel comfortable please work on your own machine with your own Python but ** please ** make sure that you have a system that will work since we don't want you to lose valuable time.

-    If you want to use your own system use the Buildout at https://github.com/starzel/training_without_vagrant.git
+    If you want to use your own system you need to make some small changes to the buildout we use during the training:

     Set up Plone for the training like this if you don't want to use a VM: